Lauro235-dev-environments/typescript_module_testing/README.md

 1. tsconfig.json
 2. vitest.config.ts

 I'm no expert here on these files, but it's well worth becoming familliar with the thought and architecture that has gone into the TypeScript ecosystem.
+It's also worth checking out Vitest, which is a blazingly fast test runner/assertion library based on Jest which I highly recommend becoming familiar with.

 I know I'm grateful to dig deeper.